 You can check the article numbers on my fabrics to see what suppliers printed them and then look them up on the GOTS and OEKO-TEX website to see if they are certified.

-I will update this list when I use more suppliers.
+I will update this list everytime I use new suppliers.